-If the rubber latches are not detached in deep snow conditions, the Snow Hawk's rear pad could be dammaged as a result.
+If the Snow Hawk's rear pad is not curved and is not attached in deep snow conditions, it could be dammaged as a result.

 If the engine overheat indicator lights up, even while operating the vehicle in plenty of snow, immediately attach the rear pad's rubber latches.